aliceakesson/aliceakesson/README.md

 <h1>Hi!</h1>

-<p>I'm a Computer Science student at Lunds University who codes for a passion.
+<p>I'm a Computer Science student at Lunds University who codes as a passion.
 I've been coding since approximately 2018, and I like to do a variety of projects, larger and smaller, such as games, web utilities and more.</p>

 <h3>Languages</h3>